alfille/eMission/src/schema.md

 # Database Record format

-* PouchDB (on the device) and CouchDB on the server are a non-SQL record-designed database.
+* PouchDB (on the device) and CouchDB on the server are a non-SQL record-based key-value database.
 * All records have a
-  * unique key
+  * unique key (ID)
   * housekeeping fields for version control and replication
   * Application assigned key:value pairs

-eMission design used the [unique key](ids.html) as follows:
+eMission design used the [unique Id](ids.html) as follows:

 * Type (Patient,Operation,Mission,Note)
 * Version